PurpleCircuits/FTC_22_23/readme.md

 MAYBE say if its over 1 set it to 1 as to not go over

-CHECK COUNTS PER INCH IN ALL OF THE AUTO CODE *IT MIGHT BE DIFFERENT WITH NEW MOTORS AND GEARING*
+CHECK COUNTS PER INCH IN ALL OF THE AUTO CODE *IT MIGHT BE DIFFERENT WITH NEW MOTORS AND GEARING* If we want the slide thing we should run using encoder

+Lines 22-24 on teleop if something breaks